We use cookies on this site to enhance your online experience. By continuing to use this site, you agree to accept cookies.

 Drop off begins at 8:30am to 09:00am, and pick up is between 3:30 - 4:00pm.

-The Camp will run from March 16 to 27th.
 You can choose to book your kids for as many days as you want.

 What ages can attend?